 Steps Businesses Can Take to Protect Themselves From Ransomware

-While it is almost impossible to fully protect yourself from cyberattacks, you can take steps that will reduce the chances of it happening and therefore, avoid paying ransomware settlements.
+While it is almost impossible to fully protect yourself from cyberattacks, you can take steps that will reduce the chances of it happening so you don’t have to pay ransomware settlements.

 Here are some of the steps: